nuuuwan/news_lk3_data/README.md

 *2024-03-30 09:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/98299/dozens-of-trains-on-coastal-line-facing-cancellations-today) · `en`

-The Railway Department says that trains plying on the Coastal Line are continuing to experience further delays today (30) and tomorrow (31).
+The Railway Department says that trains plying on the Coastal Line are continuing to experience further delays and cancellations today (30) and tomorrow (31).

 Trains operation between Wellawatta and Colombo Fort railway stations have been limited to a single track due to pipeline maintenance work carried out by the Urban Development Authority (UDA).